 - a “General Damages” section detailing the general damages suffered by the complainant, such as emotional damages, loss of consortium (negative impacts on marital intimacy), and other damages which are impossible to quantify or be traced back to a particular amount spent by the complainant as a result of the responding party’s actions; and

-- a “Conclusion” section concluding the demand letter and reiterating the essential points therein.
+- a “Conclusion” section concludes the demand letter and reiterates the essential points.

 To see examples of the elements of a demand letter, please visit our Work Samples page on our website.

-If there is no response to the demand or notice within the specified time period, or if the response is not satisfactory, then drafting and filing a complaint would be the next step in the civil litigation process.
-For some, an attorney will be required to draft the complaint and provide representation throughout the litigation.
+If there is no response to the demand or notice within the specified period, or if the response is not satisfactory, drafting and filing a complaint would be the next step in the civil litigation process.
+For some, an attorney must draft the complaint and provide representation throughout the litigation.
 Other people, however, prefer to represent themselves and draft their complaints on their own or seek out paralegal services to help draft the complaint.
 Once the final draft of the complaint is completed, it is filed with the court in the proper jurisdiction.

 Once the complaint is served, the process server or law enforcement officer prepares a document called a “Proof of Service,” which is filed with the court and affirms when, where, and by whom the defendant was served.
 If the summons and complaint are served by an individual who cannot prepare their own Proof of Service document, then the plaintiff will usually be responsible for drafting the Proof of Service document for the server to fill out and sign.

-The Proof of Service document must be filed with the court, as it is the evidence that shows that the defendant was made aware of the complaint and on what date.
+The Proof of Service document must be filed with the court, as it is the evidence showing that the defendant was made aware of the complaint and on what date.8Thomas, supra, § 1.08.

-As mentioned above, if a defendant has been served in the state of Utah, they have twenty-one calendar days to file an answer; however, if the defendant is served outside of the state of Utah, they have thirty calendar days to file an answer.
+As mentioned above, if a defendant has been served in the state of Utah, they have twenty-one calendar days to file an answer; however, if the defendant is served outside of the state of Utah, they have thirty calendar days to file an answer.9Utah R. Civ.
+P. 12(a)(1)

 The answer will explain why the defendant agrees or disagrees with each of the statements of the complaint.
-A defendant may also file a counterclaim with their answer if appropriate.
+A defendant may also file a counterclaim with their answer if appropriate.10Utah R. Civ.
+P. 13

 The defendant can file a dispositive motion (i.e., a motion that will result in the dismissal of the complaint) like a Motion to Dismiss, a Motion for Summary Judgment, or a Motion for Judgment on the Pleadings.
 At this point, the court decides if the complaint is valid, and if so, the case will move forward, but if not, the case will be dismissed and closed.